-New research on how the brain makes decisionsDecember 4th, 2012 in Neuroscience
+New research on how the brain makes decisionsDecember 4, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—Neuroscience researchers at Trinity College Dublin have opened a new avenue for research on how the brain enables us to make decisions about our environment.
 By observing the gradual formation of a decision in brain activity before the particular decision was actually reported, the findings also have the potential to contribute to improved understanding and diagnosis of numerous brain disorders that are associated with impaired perceptual decision making.
 The discovery was recently published in Nature Neuroscience.

 When interacting with our environment, we need to be sure about what we're seeing, feeling or hearing in order to decide how to act.
 What does that road sign ahead say?
 Is that a train I hear approaching?
 Is it too dark for me to cycle home without a light?
 Somehow the brain enables us to make concrete decisions about the vast and often unreliable array of information it continually receives through the senses.
 One influential theory about how this might be achieved proposes that the brain allows information from the senses to accumulate over time and only commits to a particular decision once a reliable quantity has been gathered.
 While this theory has existed for several decades Assistant Professor, Redmond O'Connell at the Trinity College Institute of Neuroscience and colleagues are the first to have identified exactly how this occurs in the human brain.